 Services¶

-which is defined as a tree of Endpoint
+which is defined as a tree of Endpoints.

 Services and Endpoints¶